At a Glance

 How to get more online reviews

-Offer multiple ways to leave reviews, like via automated post-care emails or text messages, through a form on your website, and via a QR code on posters around the check-in window and lobby.
+Offer multiple ways to leave reviews, such as via automated post-care emails or text messages, through a form on your website, and via a QR code on posters around the check-in window and lobby.

 2. Use automated reminders to encourage patients to leave reviews